haganbmj/MagicSetEditor2/docs/type/index.rst

 A pack type contains either:
 * a filter for selecting the desired kind of cards from the set.
-* one or more [[type:pack item]]s, indicating what kinds and how many cards are in the pack.
+* one or more :ref:`pack item`s, indicating what kinds and how many cards are in the pack.
 * a combination of the above.

 **Properties**